 The Financial Intelligence Centre (FIC) has released its annual report covering the key period of April 2024 to March 2025.
-With South Africa's removal from the FATF greylist on 24 October, this year's release carries particular significance as it provides insight into the progress that led to this milestone achievement.
+With South Africa's removal from the FATF greylist on 24 October 2025, this year's release carries particular significance as it provides insight into the progress that led to this milestone achievement.

 Acknowledging Key Achievements

 The impressive achievements highlighted in this report deserve recognition for key stakeholders, including Pieter Smit (Acting Director), Christopher Malan (Compliance and Prevention), Priya Biseswar (Monitoring and Analysis), and Pieter Alberts (Shared Forensics).
-The dedication and commitment of the leadership at the FIC over the last year have been evident across the sector.
+The dedication and commitment of the leadership at the FIC over the last year has been evident across the sector.

 Strategic Focus Areas: